 <mediaobject><videobject><videodata filref=”video_1.webm” format=”webm”/></videoobject><caption>This is the caption text.</caption></mediaobject>

-Please deliver 2 versions of each video: a WEBM and a M4V as defined below.
-All should use the same base file name with the only difference in file names being the extension (.webm versus .m4v)l.
+Please deliver 2 versions of each video: a WEBM and a M4V as defined below and a VTT file.
+All should use the same base file name with the only difference in file names being the extension (.webm / .m4v / .vtt).
+To comply with accessibility standards, we also requite an accompanying WebVTT file which contains the captions.
+For more details on this format, please consult the W3C website on the standard.
 Accompanying text should call one video.
 If you’re delivering XML along with videos, the XML should look something like this: